 2.1.1.
 EESI Energy Price.
 During each Billing Cycle or portion thereof during the Services Term, regardless of whether the Sysco Parties’ energy requirements are being supplied by the applicable Utility or EESI, Sysco Corporation will pay EESI an amount for each Facility equal to the sum of (a) the product of (i) the Facility’s Actual Usage multiplied by (ii) $0.__ per kWh (such per kWh amount being the "EESI Energy Price"), plus (b) all Distribution and Related Charges applicable to such Facility for such Billing Cycle; plus (c) Taxes.
 Sysco Corporation will also reimburse EESI for any Special Utility Charges paid by EESI on behalf of the Sysco Party.

 2.1.2.
 Energy Price for Facility No. R031.
 The Sysco Parties anticipate that the Facility identified as “No. R031” on Schedule 2.0 will have an electricity Consumption Profile substantially similar to that of the Facilities identified as “Nos.
 R045 and R050” on Schedule 2.0.
 During the period commencing on the first day of the thirteenth Billing Cycle after the Effective Date and expiring at midnight on the day preceding the twenty fifth Billing Cycle after the Effective Date, the Parties shall be entitled to review the Consumption Profile of Facility No. R031 and, if the Consumption Profile of Facility No. R031 is not substantially similar to that of the Facility Nos.
 R045 and R050, EESI and Sysco Corporation will reasonably negotiate for a period of sixty (60) days an adjustment to the EESI Energy Price to reflect the discrepancy in Facility No. R031’s Consumption Profile.
-If the Parties cannot reasonably agree upon an adjustment to the EESI Energy Price within such sixty (60) day period, Facility No. R031 shall be deemed to be a Closed Facility and treated as such pursuant to Section 3.5.
+If the Parties cannot reasonably agree upon an adjustment to the EESI Energy Price within such sixty (60) day period, upon the written election of either Party, Facility No. R031 shall be deemed to be a Closed Facility and treated as such pursuant to Section 3.5.
 EESI will deliver the Consumption Profiles for Facility Nos.
 R045 and R050 within five (5) business days of the Effective Date.

 2.2.
 Additional Charges and Credits.